-This PoM was placed on public exhibition from 7 October - 20 November 2022, in accordance with the requirements of section 38 of the LGA.
-A total of 20 submissions were received.
+This PoM was placed on public exhibition from [XX/XX/XXXX to XX/XX/XXXX], in accordance with the requirements of section 38 of the LGA.
+A total of [XX] submissions were received.
 Council considered these submissions before adopting the PoM.
 In accordance with section 39 of the LGA, prior to being placed on public exhibition, the draft PoM was referred to the Department of Planning and Environment - Crown Lands, as representative of the State of New South Wales, which is the owner of the Reserve.
 Council has included in the plan any provisions that have been required by the Department of Planning and Environment - Crown Lands.